Warning: This story contains spoilers for Hollywood, now streaming on Netflix.

 As writers went for realism in the storylines, Ceglia and Mekash focused on the same for the visuals.
 "We were sticklers for authentic pictures from that time period," Ceglia says.
 They looked to vintage yearbooks and family photos, rather than stylized pin-up images, for inspiration when bringing characters like aspiring actress Camille Washington (Laura Harrier) to life.
 "It was a glamorous time period.
 It was post-war, it was optimistic, it was the 'lipstick era.'
 It was all about looking really polished every day," Mekash says.

-On the subject of lipstick, all the '40s-era red lip colours you see in the show are as close to the real deal as possible without pulling a chalky tube out of a museum display case: Mekash swears by Bésame Cosmetics, a makeup line by cosmetic historian Gabriela Hernandez that specializes in reproducing vintage products and pigments.
+On the subject of lipstick, all the '40s-era red lip colors you see in the show are as close to the real deal as possible without pulling a chalky tube out of a museum display case: Mekash swears by Bésame Cosmetics, a makeup line by cosmetic historian Gabriela Hernandez that specializes in reproducing vintage products and pigments.
 "There were only three or four reds you could use in that time period, and that's what we did," she says.
 "There's a brighter red, a deeper red, and then a dark red.
 We wanted it to be very authentic."

 Recreating the hair looks didn't just mean pin curls and roller sets — and wigs, which Ceglia says nearly every cast member was wearing.
-Her team also had the task of perfecting an easily overlooked detail: true-to-time period hair colour, decades before balayage and babylights came to be.
-"There was a lot of painting people's hair to get to those very natural tones with a lot of solid colours," Ceglia says.
+Her team also had the task of perfecting an easily overlooked detail: true-to-time period hair color, decades before balayage and babylights came to be.
+"There was a lot of painting people's hair to get to those very natural tones with a lot of solid colors," Ceglia says.

 With more than 40 makeup and hair people behind the scenes, and as many as 350 background extras on any given day, Ceglia and Mekash had their work cut out for them to recreate such a specific place in time on such a grand scale (and that's not even to mention the prosthetics, which Jim Parsons and Jake Picking wore as Henry Willson and Rock Hudson, respectively).